LiveFastEatTrashRaccoon/LiveFastEatTrashRaccoon.github.io/_posts/2025-06-20-i10n-and-l10n-challenges.md

 ### The collaboration challenge

 Since these are community-driven projects, using professional translation platforms was essential.
-I still remember receiving Spanish translation reviews via email—there had to be a better way!
+I still remember receiving Spanish translation reviews via email — there had to be a better way!

 When I set up our Weblate projects, I was still using Lyricist, which meant I had to write Python scripts to convert between XML and Kotlin for every translation update.
 This manual process was